 If you can see excess oil, use a paper towel to absorb and wipe away the excess.
 Fold the paper towel into a square and use the point to get into each crevice.
 You can also use a paper towel wrapped around a chopstick to follow along each grid line.

 Prepare a Cleaning Solution

-Mix two cups of very warm water and a few drops of dishwashing liquid.
-Wet a microfiber cloth with the solution and wring out the cloth so it is not dripping.
+Mix two cups of warm water and a few drops of dishwashing liquid.
+Wet a microfiber cloth or non-abrasive sponge with the solution and wring it out so it is not dripping.

 Clean the Surface Grids

 Use the microfiber cloth to wipe down the grid surface making sure you get in-between each grid line.
 Rinse out the cloth in clean water and finish by wiping down the grids to remove any soapy residue.

 Use the same cleaning solution to wipe down the exterior of the waffle maker.
 Follow-up with a rinsing wipe.

 Dry the Appliance

 Use a soft cloth to completely dry the inside and outside of the appliance.
 Never store a damp waffle maker.

 Even if you have cleaned the waffle iron after every use, surfaces can still become sticky and need a deeper cleaning.
 Mix a paste of baking soda and a few drops of hydrogen peroxide (it may bubble slightly).
 Use a paper towel or pastry brush to coat the grid surfaces and even the outside of the appliance if it feels oily or sticky.